May 3, 2018

 While you can see (and please do check) the latest alerts put out by the National Parks and Wildlife Service, here's where you can walk after the Royal National Park fires, and where you can’t.

-The Coast Track is CLOSED between Wattamolla and Garie.
+The Coast Track is OPEN (including between Wattamolla and Garie).

 Alternatives to the Coast Track